-Some displays of affection in this festival are the colorful accessories used to adorn the comadres: the ones of flesh and blood and also the dolls.
-If you find yourself in a celebration like this, don’t be scared if someone throws colored flour at your face or wraps you up in colorful streamers.
+Some displays of affection in this festival are the colorful accessories used to adorn the comadres.
+The ones of flesh and blood and also the dolls.
+If you find yourself here, someone may throws colored flour at your face or wraps you up in colorful streamers.
 Just enjoy it!
 In this photo, we can appreciate the traditional outfit of the “mestiza,” characterized by a white hat and a thick, multicolored ribbon.

 It’s quite normal for politicians and authorities to participate in the traditional celebrations to strengthen their popularity among the people.
 In this case, the mayor of Wanchaq, David Mormontoy, surprised the comadres in the Ttio market with his visit.
 In this photo, we can see how he expresses his joy by pouring beer over the comadres.

 Andean music is truly diverse and is quite widespread in the public sector.
 In this photo, we see an accordion player playing tones of “qhaswa,” the music that characterizes Carnavales.

 This comadre displays the colorful clothing of the Chunchachas, a traditional dance in which only the women participate and which represents Amazonian warriors.
 The main characteristics of this outfit are the adornments made of coins and feathers.
-In spite of the fact that the Cusco region is mostly known for Andean culture, it’s good to remember that a large part of the territory is Amazonian, and from there come the delicious fruits sold in markets here.
+Maybe most people know Cusco region for the Andean culture, but it’s good to remember that a large part of the cusquenian territory is Amazonian.
+From there come the delicious fruits sold in markets here.